arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 	_Setup Master Script_

-1. In a browser, open the **Management Portal** by navigating to [https://manage.windowsazure.com](https://manage.windowsazure.com) and sign in using the Microsoft Account associated with your Windows Azure account.
+1. In a browser, open the **Management Portal** by navigating to [https://manage.windowsazure.com](https://manage.windowsazure.com) and sign in using the Microsoft Account associated with your Azure account.

 1. Go to **Virtual Machines** and verify a virtual machine with the **vmName** name set in the **puppetMasterSettings** node of the configuration file that was created.